claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

       - The `{{VALUE:` part indicates these are custom [variables](#variables)
         - It means QuickAdd will prompt the user to enter two values for `LessonID` and `LessonName` (and `FolderName` if you went for that option)
     - I discovered I could also access the `LessonID` variable in my template
-      - I wanted to capture another variable to use in my template, and I found a sneaky way of doing this...
+      - I wanted to capture another variable (`{{VALUE:LessonUrl}}`) to use only in my template (not in the `QuickAdd` macro), so I just added it to the [template](#templates), and because that template was referenced in the QuickAdd macro, when the macro ran, it popped up an input asking the user for a value for the variable
+      - Note that I couldn't originally get this to work (not sure why), so I attempted a sneaky way of doing this...
+        - I do NOT recommend this...
         - I turned on `Create in folder`, and in `Folder path` I entered `{{VALUE:LessonUrl}}` and clicked `Add`
-      - It adds it to the list of folders in the config, but not to the list the user sees
+        - It added it to the list of folders in the config, but not to the list the user sees
-      - but it does mean I can reference `{{VALUE:LessonUrl}}` in my template!
+        - but it did SEEM to mean I could reference `{{VALUE:LessonUrl}}` in my template...
+        - but then the folder-picking stopped working, so it seemed this just broke stuff
+        - ...and anyway it turned to be unnecessary, as I could just add the variable to the template
       - If you want more sophisticated ways of getting user input for templates, I believe you can do this using the `Templater` plugin, but I haven't explored this
     - Select `Create in folder` and select the folder you want to use
       - You can select multiple folders here